 Contributions to a traditional IRA may be tax deductible in the contribution year, with current income tax due at withdrawal.
 Withdrawals prior to age 59 ½ may result in a 10% IRS penalty tax in addition to current income tax.

 The Roth IRA offers tax deferral on any earnings in the account.
 Withdrawals from the account may be tax free, as long as they are considered qualified.
 Limitations and restrictions may apply.
 Withdrawals prior to age 59 ½ or prior to the account being opened for 5 years, whichever is later, may result in a 10% IRS penalty tax.
 Future tax laws can change at any time and may impact the benefits of Roth IRAs.
 Their tax treatment may change.
 Additionally, each converted amount is subject to its own five-year holding period.
-Investors should consult a tax advisor before deciding to do a conversion.
+Investors should consult a tax advisor before deciding to make a conversion.